rfshelley/Documentation/ref-docs/event-ref.rst

 getXyzValue()
 -------------

-Value of the event as a 3-entry Map with keys 'x', 'y', and 'z' with BigDecimal values.
+Value of the Event as a 3-entry Map with keys 'x', 'y', and 'z' with BigDecimal values.
 For example:

 .. code-block:: groovy